KhaledMahmoudSaeed/IEEE-Backend/PHP/OOP.md

 - Traits can contain class elements and operators such as methods, properties, visibility modifiers (public, protected, private) and class operators (self::, parent::, $this).
 - Traits can be combined: a trait can use other traits.
 This lets you define different traits combinations without the need of complex include statements.

+### Error Handling In PHP
+When creating scripts and web applications, error handling is an important part.
+If your code lacks error checking code, your program may look very unprofessional and you may be open to security risks.

+This tutorial contains some of the most common error checking methods in PHP.

+We will show different error handling methods:
+- Simple "die()" statements
+    ```php
+    <?php
+    // To prevent the user from getting an error message , we test whether the file exist before we try to access it:
+    if(file_exists("mytestfile.txt")) {
+    $file = fopen("mytestfile.txt", "r");
+    } else {
+    die("Error: The file does not exist.");
+    }
+    // The code above is more efficient than the earlier code, because it uses a simple error handling mechanism to stop the script after the error.
+    //However, simply stopping the script is not always the right way to go.
+Let's take a look at alternative PHP functions for handling errors.
+    ```
+- Custom errors and error triggers
+    ```php
+    error_function(error_level,error_message,error_file,error_line,error_context)
+        /*Creating a custom error handler is quite simple.
+We simply create a special function that can be called when an error occurs in PHP.
+        This function must be able to handle a minimum of two parameters (error level and error message) but can accept up to five parameters (optionally: file, line-number, and the error context):*/
+    ```
+- Error reporting
+    These error report levels are the different types of error the user-defined error handler can be used for:
+    - E_ERROR
+    - E_WARNING
+    - E_NOTICE
+    - E_USER_ERROR
+    - E_USER_WARNING
+    - E_USER_NOTICE
+    - E_STRICT
+    - E_ALL
+    -
+### Late Static Binding & How It Works

+Basically, it boils down to the fact that the `self` keyword does not follow the same rules of inheritance. `self` always resolves to the class in which it is used.
+This means that if you make a method in a parent class and call it from a child class, `self` will not reference the child as you might expect.

+Late static binding introduces a new use for the `static` keyword, which addresses this particular shortcoming.
+When you use `static`, it represents the class where you first use it, ie. it 'binds' to the runtime class.

+Those are the two basic concepts behind it.
+The way `self`, `parent` and `static` operate when `static` is in play can be subtle, so rather than go in to more detail, I'd strongly recommend that you study the manual page examples.
+Once you understand the basics of each keyword, the examples are quite necessary to see what kind of results you're going to get.

+---
 ### Some useful Notes and Points

 to access any of class's property